 4. Copy your web files and database

-- Create your own WordPress migration checklist
+- Create your own WordPress migration checklist.

-- Notify your website users of downtime
+- Notify your website users of downtime.

-- Lock users out of your website
+- Lock users out of your website.

-- Check, turn off, deactivate or remove any security plugins, such as BPS Pro
+- Check, turn off, deactivate or remove any security plugins, such as BPS Pro.

-- Use an ftp client to copy your WordPress web directory and files to your computer
+- Use an ftp client to copy your WordPress web directory and files to your computer.

-- Export your SQL database and save a copy of the database locally
+- Export your SQL database and save a copy of the database locally.

 5. Change your Domain Name Servers

 When you order web hosting, your new web host should provide you with your Domain Name Servers.
 A Domain Name Server is like a home address for your website.
-It directs traffic to the server location of your website.
+It directs traffic to the server location where they will be hosted.
 If you forget to change your domain name servers, you could be

 - looking at your old website on your old host if it is still running, or